Understanding Food Poisoning -- Prevention

 How Can I Prevent Food Poisoning?

-- Always wash your hands before preparing any food; wash utensils with hot soapy water after using them to prepare any meat or fish.
+- Always wash hands before preparing any food; wash utensils with hot soapy water after using them to prepare any meat or fish.

 - Don't thaw frozen meat at room temperature.
 Let meat thaw gradually in a refrigerator, or thaw it quickly in a microwave oven and cook immediately.